 “I loved Cruising — while everyone else was furiously condemning it.
 It had an underground decadence that wasn’t that different from The Story of O or other European high porn of the 1960s.”
 She also praised the soundtrack, and added, “The gay opposition to Cruising prefigured the dismayingly Stalinist gay and feminist picketing of Basic Instinct.”

-The overzealous campaigning of the more vocal elements of the gay community continues unabaited.
-A recent target was the film of Stonewall- a fictionalised account of the Stonewall Riots.
-Even before the film was released, online protestors were complaining of the omission of the prominent figure Marsha P Johnson from the film (except shes actually in the film), the fact that there is a white lead in the film (white people were present at the Stonewall Riots), the fact that the white lead is the first to throw a brick in the film and start the riots (a person of colour is actually the first to throw a missile in the film and its been documented in literature regarding Stonewall that it was a white male named Jackie Hormona who started the rioting).
+The overzealous campaigning of the more vocal elements of the gay community continues unabated.
+A recent target was the film Stonewall- a fictionalised account of the Stonewall Riots.
+Even before the film was released, online protestors were complaining about the omission of the prominent figure Marsha P Johnson from the film (except she’s actually in the film), the fact that there is a white lead in the film (white people were present at the Stonewall Riots), the fact that the white lead is the first to throw a brick in the film and start the riots (Jeremy Irvine who plays Danny issued a statement in which he said that a person of colour is actually the first to throw a missile in the film and it’s been documented in literature regarding Stonewall that it was a white male named Jackie Hormona who started the rioting).
 When asked if any of these internet activists had actually seen the film they would either sheepishly answer ‘No’ or defensively say that they didn’t need to.
 Reading articles about the new Stonewall film and what people had to say about it made me think time and time again of Cruising and the controversy surrounding it decades before.
 Nothing has changed.